Azure/azure-osconfig/docs/architecture.md

 ## 4.3.
 Modules Manager

-The Modules Manager receives serialized MPI C API requests from the MPI REST API server and/or from the Orchestrator and dispatches the requests over MMI to the appropriate Management Modules.
-The Modules Manager returns the responses from the modules to the MPI REST API server and/or the Orchestrator.
+The Modules Manager receives serialized MPI C API requests from the MPI REST API server and dispatches the requests over MMI to the appropriate Management Modules.
+The Modules Manager returns the responses from the modules to the MPI REST API server.

 <img src="assets/modulesmanager.png" alt="Modules Manager" width=40%/>